 Szombierki Power Plant, Bytom, POLAND

-The monumental Modernist architecture is characterised by its grand facades of dark red brick and its three slender chimneys.
-In size and capacity, it can take inspiration from similar power plants found in the United Kingdom, such as the Battersea Power Station and the Bankside Power Station (Tate Modern), both of which have been successfully converted to cultural use.
+The monumental block is characterised by its magnificent dark red brick facades and three slender chimneys.
+In terms of size and capacity, it is comparable to similar power plants in the United Kingdom, such as the Battersea Power Station and the Bankside Power Station.
+The latter was successfully adapted for cultural purposes and now houses the Tate Modern museum.